OSUKED/ElexonDataPortal/README.md

 The ElexonDataPortal provides the ability to download data directly from the Elexon API and have it parsed into a user-friendly Pandas dataframe.
 All queries require both a stream name and query arguments, all query argument information can be found <a href="https://www.elexon.co.uk/wp-content/uploads/2018/09/BMRS-API-Data-Push-User-Guide.pdf">here</a>.
 Previous users of Elexon data will have had to switch between many different naming conventions for query arguments, the ElexonDataPortal harmonises these so that instead of using one of say <i>FromDate</i>, <i>EventStart</i> or <i>SettlementDate</i> we would use <i>start_date</i> for all of them.

+You will also have to have an Elexon API key which you will receive after registering <a href="https://www.elexonportal.co.uk/registration/newuser?cachebust=e2242lmr6w">here</a>.

 The module can be installed with

 ```bash